Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/ElasticSearch/Readme.md

 - In ElasticSearch, data is stored in the form of `JSONs`.
 - We can only interact with ElasticSearch through [REST APIs](../../2_APITechOptions/REST.md).
 - ElasticSearch can be deployed using [Amazon OpenSearch](../../../2_AWSComponents/6_DatabaseServices/AmazonOpenSearch.md) service, on [AWS](../../../2_AWSComponents).
+- For data analysis, it operates alongside Kibana, and Logstash to form the [ELK stack](../../7_MonitoringTools/ELK.md).
 - ElasticSearch is [paid and not open-sourced](https://www.elastic.co/pricing/).

 # Key Features of ElasticSearch